seriaati/hoyo-update-notifier/README.md

 # hoyo-update-notifier

-Notify via Discord webhook when a Hoyo game is updated/preload is available.
+Notify via Discord webhook whenever a Hoyoverse game is updated, in maintenance, or preload is available.
-Site is available at https://hoyo-update-notifier.seria.moe/
+Site is available at https://hun.seria.moe/

 Created with the help of [studiobuttermedia/anime_api](https://github.com/studiobuttermedia/anime_api).

 ## Sample notification